 Sometimes it may be appropriate to encourage your friend to seek professional help.
 There are lots of people they could speak to, and you could help them work out who they would feel comfortable talking to - the Here for you directory is a good starting place.

 It is important to remember that you are not responsible for your friend’s problem, and if they won’t seek help you are not responsible for their actions or the consequences.
 Your role is simply to encourage them to seek help and provide a listening ear.

 If you don’t feel comfortable or able to talk to your friend about your concerns directly, do speak with someone else, for example your personal tutor, your department's senior tutor, or your hall warden.
 You could also talk with one of Imperial’s student counsellors, to check whether the support you are giving your friend is helpful.

 In more extreme circumstances, such as if you have concerns over your friend’s safety, you should alert others, even if this is against your friend’s wishes.
 Don’t feel like you are going behind your friend’s back – it is important to look out for each other and whilst it might feel uncomfortable you are acting in their best interests as the College needs to know about issues in order to be able to offer appropriate support.

 Our duty of care

 The College has a duty of care to its students and staff.
 As members of the College we all share in this.

 This duty of care includes providing support to vulnerable individuals who may be at risk of becoming radicalised by extremist movements or ideologies which may call for the use of violence.
 If you are worried that someone you know might be at risk, please visit the College's Prevent webpages for more information.

 Further information and advice

-- The Student Space pages on Sexual assault and on Supporting a friend or partner after sexual assault provide guidance on how you can help support your friend or partner, and contain information on specialised support organisations.
+- The pages on and Supporting a friend or partner after sexual assault provide guidance on how you can help support your friend or partner, and contain information on specialised support organisations.